Kentico/xperience-by-kentico-kentico-migration-tool/docs/Supported-Data.md

     - Module permissions (permissions work differently in Xperience by Kentico - see [Role management](https://docs.kentico.com/x/7IVwCg) and [UI page permission checks](https://docs.kentico.com/x/8IKyCg))
     - As with all object types, the Kentico Migration Tool does not transfer code files to the target project.
 You must manually move all code files generated for your custom classes (_Info_, _InfoProvider_, etc.).
 - **Custom tables**
   - Custom tables are not supported in Xperience by Kentico.
-Data from custom tables is migrated to the target instance as custom modules.
+Data from custom tables can be migrated to the target instance either as [custom module classes](https://docs.kentico.com/x/AKDWCQ) (default behavior) or as [reusable content items](https://docs.kentico.com/x/barWCQ) in Content hub.
-  - The migration only transfers data from custom tables to the custom module (_CMS_Resource_) database table.
   - Any user interface, listings, filters, and other functionality related to migrated custom tables needs to be implemented in the target instance.
 - **Setting values**